Nanny Taxes & Payroll in Puerto Rico

 Domestic Workers’ Bill of Rights

-The state has no domestic workers’ bill of rights.
+Puerto Rico does not have a domestic workers’ bill of rights.

-Paid Leave Laws
+Paid Leave Law

-Employees hired in Puerto Rico prior to January 26, 2017 will accrue sick leave at 1 sick day per month and vacation time at 1.25 days per month.
-For employees hired after January 26, 2017, sick leave accrues at 1 day per month and .5 vacation days a month during the first year of service.
+For employees hired after January 26, 2017, sick leave accrues at one day per month and .5 vacation days per month during the first year of service.
 After the first year of service and up to the fifth year of service, the accrual rate will be .75 vacation days a month.
-After the fifth year worked and up to the fifteenth year, the rate will be 1 vacation day per month.
-After the fifteenth year of service has been complete, the accrual rate is 1.25 vacation days per month.
+From the fifth to the fifteenth year of work, the rate will be one vacation day per month.
+After the fifteenth year of service, the accrual rate is 1.25 vacation days per month.

 Employees must work at least 130 hours per month for sick leave and vacation time to accrue.